Who Needs Non-Standard Auto Insurance?

 What Does Non-Standard Auto Insurance Cost?

 Costs vary significantly based on your specific risk profile, state, and the carrier you choose.
-The 2026 national average for full coverage sits around $2,496–$2,697 per year for clean-record drivers — but non-standard drivers pay considerably more depending on their risk factors.
-Adding to the pressure, 25% tariffs on imported auto parts (effective May 2025) have pushed repair costs higher, with estimates ranging from an additional $35–$120 per vehicle annually at the lower end to full-coverage averages climbing toward $2,759/year in tariff-inclusive projections.
+The 2026 national average for full coverage ranges from $2,356 to $2,697 per year for clean-record drivers — but non-standard drivers pay considerably more.
+The 25% tariffs on imported auto parts (effective May 2025) have pushed repair costs higher, with analysts projecting a 4–9% premium increase from tariff impacts alone by end-2026.
 For high-risk drivers already paying elevated premiums, these costs compound significantly.

 | Coverage Level | Standard Market (avg.) | Non-Standard Market (range) |